yagehu/regreddit/README.md

 ## Why

-Since USCIS check foreign nationals for crimethink for requiring everyone to hand over social media accounts, it may be best to sanitize your social media starting with Reddit.
+Since USCIS checks foreign nationals for crimethink by requiring everyone to hand over social media accounts, it may be best to sanitize your social media starting with Reddit.